April 2011

 Ordnance Survey map of the Recreation Ground and surroundings, 1950.

-Ordnance Survey maps of the Recreation Ground in 1939 and 1950.
+Ordnance Survey map of the Recreation Ground in 1950.

 The fair arrived one Monday, opened mid-week and had left by early the next Monday morning.
 We boys went, as soon as it was gone, to the site of the penny flick stall where we would find several shillings-worth of pennies that had dropped to the ground and been left by the stallholder.
 We looked forward to the fair every year and to lining our pockets afterwards!
 I cannot remember when the final year that the fair set up.
 (When you think that in the 40’s a child’s bus fare to Cambridge was about 1-2 old pence with 12 pennies to 1 shilling, (5p in today’s money), it was worth it to search the sideshow’s spot!)